MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 ![A screenshot that shows the list of gateways](../media/run-ui-flow/gateway-list.png)

-Your UI flows app can be in on of the following states:
+Your UI flows app can be in one of the following states:

 1. **Available**: The UI flows app is online and ready to run UI flows.